 - When the base runner fails to keep contact with her base until a legally pitched ball has reached (crosses front edge) home plate.
 The ball is dead.
 "No Pitch" is declared and the base runner is called out. - v.
 When she abandons a base, does not attempt to advance to the next base and enters the team area or leaves the field of play.
 The base runner shall be called out immediately when she enters the team area or leaves the field of play. - w.
 If hit by the ball which is an infield fly, when not in contact with the base.
 The ball is dead and the runner and batter are both declared out.
 Other runners must return to the base occupied at the time of the pitch. - x.
 When the base-runner touches or steps across the commitment line towards home, then moves back to touch or cross the commitment line.

-EFFECT: The runner will be declared out and the ball remains alive.

-- y.
-When the base-runner touches home plate instead of the scoring plate. - z.
-If a courtesy runner is on base when it is her turn to bat, an out will be declared on the base, and the courtesy runner becomes the batter.
+EFFECT: The runner will be declared out and the ball remains alive. - y.
+When the base-runner touches home plate instead of the scoring plate.z.
+If a courtesy runner is on base when it is her turn to bat, an out will be - If a courtesy runner is on base when it is her turn to bat, an out will be declared on the base, and the courtesy runner becomes the batter.